tchapi/tuneefy2/README.md

 ### Tests

-The tests are under the `./tests` folder and I use **PHPUnit 6.1** to run them.
+The tests are under the `./tests` folder and I use **Codeception** to run them.
 Just run :

-    vendor/bin/phpunit -v
+    vendor/bin/codecept run --steps

 There should be 36 tests containing 673 assertions.